jprjr/icecast-hls/README.md

 via different plugins, encoding done via plugins, muxing done via plugins.

-The HLS streams can use either packed audio or fragmented MP4.
+The HLS streams can use either packed audio, fragmented MP4, or MPEG-%S.
 The main benefit to fragmented MP4 is having a wider range of codecs available, and the ability to encode loudness metadata.
-Both formats allow adding timed ID3 metadata.
+All formats allow adding timed ID3 metadata.

 ## Features